pierangeloc/programs-as-data/presentation/deckset.md

 ^ Our first rule blocks electronics purchases in China After a while our PO comes with a new requirement, we want to block also gambling transactions in UK

+^ The second version requires us to block gambling purchases in UK he third evolution of our rule will be more complex, and it will combine country, category, amount and a fraud probability threshold

 ---

 # Rule Evolution: V2